West Alameda in Alameda County, California — The American West (Pacific Coastal)

 Topics.
 This memorial is listed in these topic lists: Animals • War, World II.

 Location.
-37° 46.136′ N, 122° 16.635′ W. Marker is in Alameda, California, in Alameda County.
+37° 46.136′ N, 122° 16.635′ W. Memorial is in Alameda, California, in Alameda County.
 It is in West Alameda.
+It can be reached from MacKay Avenue when traveling east.
 Touch for map.
-Marker is in this post office area: Alameda CA 94501, United States of America.
+Memorial is in this post office area: Alameda CA 94501, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Croll's (approx. 0.2 miles away); First Transcontinental Railroad (approx. 0.4 miles away); 930 Pacific Avenue (approx. 0.7 miles away); Jean Sweeney - Alameda's "Little Engine That Could" (approx. one mile away); History of the Alameda Belt Line (approx. one mile away); 1890 Seawall (approx. 1.1 miles away); Wilver Dornel “Willie” Stargell (approx. 1.2 miles away); An Era of Dramatic Change (approx. 1.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Croll's (approx. 0.2 miles away); First Transcontinental Railroad (approx. 0.4 miles away); 930 Pacific Avenue (approx. 0.7 miles away); Jean Sweeney - Alameda's "Little Engine That Could" (approx. one mile away); History of the Alameda Belt Line (approx. one mile away); 1890 Seawall (approx. 1.1 miles away); Wilver Dornel Willie Stargell (approx. 1.2 miles away); An Era of Dramatic Change (approx. 1.2 miles away).
 Touch for a list and map of all markers in Alameda.

 More about this memorial.
 The memorial is located within the grounds of Robert W. Crown Memorial State Beach, just a bit east of the Crab Cove Visitor Center (McKay Street).